-You have finally achieved a milestone in your life by investing in your lifelong dream of owning a boat.
+You have finally achieved a milestone by investing in your lifelong dream of owning a boat.
 Now you can spend your weekends with your family on a lake with a magnificent sunset view.

-But wait, here’s a twist.
+But wait, there’s a twist.
 You haven’t bought a boat lift and wonder:

 Are boat lifts worth it?
 Yes, absolutely.

 Why?
-I’ll be discussing the worthiness of boat lift in the following article.
+I’ll be discussing the worthiness of boat lifts in the following article.

 I understand that owning a boat opens a doorway to endless adventure.
 You surely don’t want to ruin it with winds or waves.